-Glastonbury yoga teacher guilty of murdering lodger
+Glastonbury yoga teacher Dawn Lewis guilty of murdering lodger

 - Published

-A yoga teacher murdered her lodger when he refused to move out.
+A yoga teacher has been found guilty of murdering her lodger after he refused to move out.

 Dawn Lewis, 54, stabbed Glenn Richards, 61, on the evening of 18 April at her cottage in Glastonbury.

-Lewis claimed she was acting in self-defence, but was convicted of murder by a jury at Bristol Crown Court.
+Lewis claimed she had acted in self-defence, but was convicted by jurors at Bristol Crown Court earlier.

-An expert said knife wounds to her leg were probably self-inflicted, and Lewis had previously told friends she planned to stab the victim and then herself.
+An expert said knife wounds to her leg were probably self-inflicted and she previously told friends she planned to stab the victim and then herself.

 The jury deliberated for less than nine hours, coming to a majority verdict of 11-1.